orlof/dcpu-admiral/README.md

 ---

-<h4>DESIGN PRINCIPLES</h4>

- - DCPU must not be only a runtime, but it must also be the development platform
+<h4>Guidelines</h4>

+Design Philosophy
+ - DCPU must provide a self sufficient environment - external compilers are not needed
+ - Capability is more important than capacity
+ - Don’t bother users with details that the machine can handle
+ - A bug in the user’s Admiral-code should not be allowed to lead to undefined behavior of the interpreter

+Implementation Principles
  - Memory: 20kw for the system, 30kw for heap and 10kw for stack

 --